Username3533/WebAppllication/README.md

   -Home page will describe the site and invite users to register or log in -Users can creat topics, entries, read and edit existing entries

-Installed Django using pip, initalized a local server
+Installed Django, pip, initalized venv and a local server